Milo1885/Tease-AI/README.md

 # Changelog - Patch 55.0.0

+* Added Features:

+    * Keywords (such as Vocabulary files and System Keywords) are now usable options in Multiple Choice Branch brackets (dariobrun)

+	* Added "Clear" modifier for @CallReturn(). @CallReturn(Clear) will cancel any remaining CallReturns.
+Once the script containing @CallReturn(Clear) ends, the program will exit back to the first script that launched the stack (dariobrun)

+* Commands:

+    * @SetMood() - Sets the domme's mood to the specified relative or absolute value. (dariobrun)

+        * @SetMood(Best) - Sets the domme's mood to the maximum value
+        * @SetMood(Good) - Sets the domme's mood to a random value in her "good mood" range
+        * @SetMood(Neutral) - Sets the domme's mood to a random value in her "neutral mood" range
+        * @SetMood(Bad) - Sets the domme's mood to a random value in her "bad mood" range
+        * @SetMood(Worst) - Sets the domme's mood to the minimum value

+    You can also set the domme's mood to a number if you would like to use your own absolute mood system for your Personality.
+For example, @SetMood(1), @SetMood(5), @SetMood(10), etc.

+	* @DommeTagAny() - Will choose a domme image having at least one of the specified tags (dariobrun)

 * Command Filters:

     * @ControlFlag() - If the Flag specified in @ControlFlag() exists, then ONLY those lines will be viable when filtering lines from scripts.
 Take this StrokeTaunts_1 script for example: